dane-mortimer/micro-service-platform/README.md

 ## Summary

-The purpose of this CDK application is to provision and manage a fully managed microservices architecture using Amazon ECS Fargate.
-The infrastructure is driven by a configuration file that defines services and their associated settings, such as CPU, memory, and whether a load balancer should be attached.
-For each service, you can specify a task role to grant access to necessary AWS resources.
-Additionally, you can define dependencies between services, which will automatically inject the dependent services' DNS names as environment variables (e.g., USER_SERVICE_DNS) for seamless communication.
+This CDK application is designed to provision and manage a fully managed microservices architecture leveraging Amazon ECS Fargate.
+The infrastructure is dynamically configured via a configuration file that specifies services and their associated settings, such as CPU, memory, and whether a load balancer should be attached.
+Each service can be assigned a task role to grant access to necessary AWS resources.
+Additionally, dependencies between services can be defined, enabling the automatic injection of dependent services' DNS names as environment variables (e.g., USER_SERVICE_DNS) to facilitate seamless communication.

 For simplicity, the services are defined within this repository.
-However, in a real-world scenario, these services would typically be managed in separate repositories, owned and maintained by independent teams.
+In a real-world scenario, however, these services would typically be managed in separate repositories, owned and maintained by independent teams.

+Looking ahead, I plan to extend the service constructs to support additional service types, such as EC2 Auto Scaling Groups and Lambda functions, to further enhance the flexibility and scalability of the architecture.

 ## Project structure